swiftlang/swift-evolution/proposals/0330-collection-conditionals.md

 ### Lexer based preprocessing

+Currently, processing of conditional compilation directives in Swift is based on parse trees.
+This proposal continues that approach.

+There has been discussion of achieving the goals of this proposal as well as unlocking many other possible uses of `#if` by switching Swift to a Lexer-based preprocessing model.

-Currently, including this proposal, processing of conditional compilation directives is based on parse trees.
-There is an discussion of doing this with Lexer-based preprocessing.
-Since Lexer based solution has a significant impact on the current syntax tooling (e.g. swift-format), this proposal doens't consider it, and focuses on expanding the current model to collection literals.
+A lexer-based solution would have significant impact on the current syntax tooling (e.g. `swift-format`).
+Most notably, a lexer-based model would require source tooling to have knowledge of the build arguments to be used to perform syntax analysis.
+Therefore, this proposal does not consider it, and focuses on expanding the current model to collection literals.
+It also does not close off the possibility of a lexer-based approach from being proposed at a later time, but that should be done as a separate initiative to what is proposed here.